-Our dear friends have graciously let us stay in their house and this is my office for the week.
+Our dear friends are letting us stay in their house and this is my office for the week.
 I plan to practice on that Wurlitzer every morning and read and write in that cozy chair.

 I feel ready to start on The Next Book.
 Or at least, I feel ready to think about it.

 I have been listening to Bill Callahan’s Shepherd in a Sheepskin Vest on repeat.
 Here’s “Writing”:

 It feels good to be writing again

 And it sure feels good to be writing again

 I’m stuck in the high rapids as night closes in

 It feels good to be singing again

 Yeah, it sure feels good to be singing again

 From the mountain and the mountain within